 Eat healthy!
 It seems like this virus has made a lot of people start cooking and eating healthy.
 Try to eat with the seasons and your constitution.
 The best right now is to eat more cooked foods and soups especially if you tend get cold and get problems during the colder months.
 Please, check my blogs on the lungs (Metal element) and the spleen (Earth element).
 Avoid greasy, toxic and over-processed foods.
 I would try to limit dairy and sweets if you tend to have dampness issues like shortness of breath, cough with sputum, edema, gain weight easily.
 Remember we are in the spring season (wood element) and are trying to nourish our lungs and digestion.
 All the carminative kitchen spices for digestion (ginger, caraway seeds, rosemary, thyme, lovage, cumin, fennel) and pungent spices (horse radish, raw turnips, hot peppers, cinnamon, garlic, onions) are great.
 Foods that help drain, transport dampness are moong beans, asparagus and cranberry juice.
 Don’t forget the fermented foods to keep the digestive tracts healthy.
 All my recipes are supposed to nourish the immune system but the best foods for now would be the ones that I have posted in the past 6 weeks.

-- Stay hydrated!
+Stay hydrated!
 Drink lots of water.

-- Sleep!
+Sleep!
 Make sure you get as much sleep as your body needs.

 Just like with any upper respiratory problem, nourishing the immune system is important.
 Taking immune system remedies is great but it is also important to deal with individual issues.

 Help people in need.
 This will give an immense boost to our hearts, like I said before, everything is connected in our body.

 Of course, none of these recommendations will kill the virus but that is not the goal of Natural Medicine anyway.
 According to Chinese Medicine, nourishing the immune system in general is important for staying healthy.
 This is the interest of the ancient Chinese work called Shang Han Lun (around 200 AD), the discussion of cold diseases, that is one of the greatest contributions to the world of Natural Medicine.
 It was composed by Zhang Zhong Jing (142-220 AD) who lost many members of his family during the great epidemics of the time.
 “It was the first clinical manual that described the pathology and treatment of diseases caused by invasion of exterior pathogenic factors systematically”.
 In addition, the theories and the formulas go beyond exterior invasions and are used every day for cases in the absence of an exterior invasion.
 I would like to mention that historically, Shang Han Lun’s principles are mirrored in the work of the famous Greek physician, Hippocrates.

 Hippocrates (460-370 BC) is known today as the Father of Medicine.
 He lived through one of the worst epidemics of our humanity, the Plague of Athens (430-426 BC).
 He contributed a great deal to Natural Medicine as well.
 He observed how diseases progressed in different people and arrived at the conclusion “It is far more important to know what person has the disease than what disease the person has”.
-He recognised what an important role the immune system and people’s constitution played in the recovery of his patients during the epidemics.
+He recognized what an important role the immune system and people’s constitution played in the recovery of his patients during the epidemics.
 His great contribution to everyday diet was the addition of the valuable carminative (digestive) herbs that are today known as kitchen spices (garlic, onions, hot peppers, cinnamon, ginger, caraway seeds, oregano, rosemary, thyme, lovage, cumin, fennel).
 He saw that digestion is crucial for good health and wanted to make sure people would incorporate these herbs on a daily basis.